tbest dog food

 What is the Best Dog Food?

-It’s a more complicated question than it used to be.
+This is a far more complicated question than it used to be.
 It’s also more important to base dog food choices on good solid factual data and information.

 In this article we will show you the TWO critical considerations for selecting the best dog food.
-You will be surprised at how easy it is make the best choice once you understand what you are looking for.
+You will be surprised at how easy it is make the choice to give your dog the best dog food once you understand what you are looking for.

 A lot has been written about commercial dog food, so we’re not going to rehash it here.
 Instead, we will concentrate on the basic information you need to make good choices for your dog.
 So let’s get started with the FACTS!

 Fact 1: What Does The Genome of the Dog Tell Us?